buchou/karabako/README.md

 # Karabako (&#31354;&#31665;)

-Karabako is a simple streaming video server meant to be used with the SKYBOX Player app.
+Karabako is a simple streaming video server meant to be used with the SKYBOX VR Player smartphone app.
 It has been tested on Linux, but probably works on other platforms as well.

 ### Prerequisites